Achievable logoAchievable logo

 Starting position:

-• Stand with feet flat, shoulder-width, toes forward.
+• Stand with feet flat, shoulder-width apart, toes forward.

-• Squat and grasp kettlebell with a closed, pronated grip between legs.
+• Squat and grasp the kettlebell between your legs with a closed, pronated grip.

 Movement phases:

-• Backward swing: Hinge at hips; swing kettlebell between legs.
+• Backward swing: Hinge at the hips and swing the kettlebell between your legs.

-• Forward swing: Extend hips/knees to swing kettlebell forward to eye level.
+• Forward swing: Extend your hips and knees to swing the kettlebell forward to eye level.

-• Downward: Let it drop and repeat the motion.
+• Downward: Let the kettlebell drop and repeat the motion.

 Single-leg squat (Bulgarian split squat)